| |

 New South Wales Premier Mike Baird has rejected calls to ban humerous slogans on the Wicked Campervans fleet, saying:

 The statement was in response to local councillor Duncan Dey who wanted to wipe the usually sexist slogans off the vans or ban them from council caravan parks.
-Dey proposed the erection of signs saying Van drivers, your wicked slogan
+Dey proposed the erection of signs saying Van drivers, your wicked slogan is not

-taken a stand against the campervans.
+stand against the campervans.
 The festival website says: If you're booking a campervan, please steer clear of sexist slogans!
 You know who you are.
 It's 2016, get with the program!!,

 Liberal